 This post is written by Casey Brown, Sales and Development Assistant for Experience Columbus.
 You can follow her on Twitter @CbusCasey.

 There’s an intersection in Olde Towne East that is creating quite a buzz.
 Where is that you ask?
 Why, it’s Oak St. and 18th.
 After many well laid plans, but failed execution attempts, I made my way to this one stop shop for quite the culinary treat!
-This intersection plays host to three much talked about businesses: Olde Towne Tavern, The Angry Baker and Yellow Brick Pizza.
+This intersection plays host to two much talked about businesses: Olde Towne Tavern and Yellow Brick Pizza.
 On this trip I visited Yellow Brick Pizza.
-However, you can’t miss Tavern Olde Towne’s beet sliders (trust me!) nor The Angry Baker’s delicious selection of baked goods and café sandwiches.
+However, you can’t miss Tavern Olde Towne’s beet sliders (trust me!).

 As soon as I walked into Yellow Brick Pizza, I knew the place was something special.
 The décor was a mix of old and new, different and well, even more different.
 My favorite was somewhat an oxymoron of a massive shrunken head looking object.
 I was waiting for the head to start talking like something out of Nickelodeon’s Legends of the Hidden Temple.